Clinical leads for GIRFT urology

 Urology Area Networks (UANs) & new ways of working

-Everyone now realises that there will be no quick return to the pre-COVID-19 ways of working, and that some changes in practice will be permanent.
+Everyone now realises that there has been no quick return to the pre-COVID-19 ways of working, and that some changes in practice will be permanent.
 The Getting It Right First Time programme team was asked by NHSE/I to collate examples of new ways of working that have been successful and could be adopted across the country.

-Online data collection for this survey by NHSE/I has now closed but, if you have information about successful Urology Area Networks that you wish to share, you can still email this to Kieran O'Flynn or John McGrath.
+Online data collection for this survey by NHSE/I closed some time ago but, if you do have information about successful Urology Area Networks that you wish to share, you can still email this to Kieran O'Flynn or John McGrath.
 The information required includes: